ST7009 - Sports Rehabilitation (2022/23)

 This module aims to provide the student with the theoretical knowledge and practical expertise to plan, implement and deliver rehabilitation and remedial programmes suitable for the early, intermediate, late and functional stages of common sports injuries.
 The students will gain the knowledge to plan and implement a pre-discharge assessment for common sports injuries.
 The students will also gain knowledge of taping and be able to critically review its use.
 They will be able to apply the most common of taping procedures to support their work during placement hours.

-- Criteria for return to sport or exercise principles and practice.
+• Criteria for return to sport, principles and practice.
+LO2, LO4

-- Principles of progressions through a rehabilitation programme based on the pathophysiology of the injured and healing tissue, presenting signs and symptoms, sporting and/or athletic requirements of the sport and exercise participant.
+• Principles of progressions through a rehabilitation programme based on the pathophysiology of the injured and healing tissue, presenting signs and symptoms, sporting requirements of the athlete.
+LO3, LO4

-- Critical use of evidence base for rehabilitation programmes and individual exercises.
+• Evidence base for rehabilitation programmes and individual exercises.
+LO3, LO4

 On successful completion of this module students will be able to:

-- Critically interpret the sport and exercise participant’s information to prioritise and set realistic treatment and rehabilitation goals and to plan, prepare and administer for common sport and exercise related injuries across the sporting spectrum in the United Kingdom.
+2. Critically interpret athlete information to prioritise and set realistic treatment and rehabilitation goals and to plan, prepare and administer for common sports injuries across the sporting spectrum.

-- Discriminate, synthesise and integrate relevant concepts from a wide theoretical and practical knowledge base to address the needs of the sport and exercise participants during injury rehabilitation.
+3. Discriminate, synthesise and integrate relevant concepts from a wide theoretical and practical knowledge base to address the needs of the athlete during injury rehabilitation.

-- Critically analyse current recommendations on advice to sport and exercise participants on preventative and self-treatment measures.
+4. Critically analyse current recommendations on advice to athletes on preventative and self-treatment measures

 Assessment instruments comprise:

-- A 35 minute practical demonstration of a rehab session for a specific sport and injury with a viva which will focus on the student's ability to rationalise the exercise choice(s) (50%) (LOs 1,2 & 3)
+2. A 35 minute practical demonstration of a rehabilitation session for a specific sport and injury with a viva which will focus on the student's ability to rationalise the exercise choice(s) (50%) (LOs 1,2 & 3)

-This module is pass all components due to the clinical and theoretical competencies outlined by The Society of Sports Therapists to enable application for licence to practice.
+This module is pass all components due to the clinical and theoretical competencies outlined by The Society of Sports Therapists to enable application for membership.

 Comfort, E. and Abrahamson, P (2010) Sports Rehabilitation and Injury Prevention, Wiley and Blackwell; England